ruma/homeserver/README.md

 Additional components shared by multiple applications can be found in the [Ruma organization on GitHub](https://github.com/ruma).

 Ruma is currently pre-alpha and cannot realistically be used from a standard Matrix client, but it's getting closer every week!

+For a detailed view of which Matrix APIs are supported by Ruma so far, see the [STATUS](STATUS.md) document.

 ## Development